manupatet/quickdocs/setup/podman.md

 Commands to get up & running with Podman + docker-compose + GPU on Macbook pro (Apple silicon)

 ## Context
-This is compiled from multiple sources (cited below) and many hours of googling.
+This is compiled from multiple sources (cited below) and hours of googling.

 ### Why not DMG installer?
 I did start with podman's mac installer (.dmg).
 It did not work for me as expected.